nemaara/A_New_Order/README_egallager_mods.txt

-  castle and keep tiles on EASY, refunded the player the cost of evacuated loyal units, made Lorin's gold bonus a bit bigger, updated Hoyre's AI, added an event similar to S02's where the enemy's incomes get increased each turn, had Hoyre leave behind some warriors upon fleeing, and... yeah, I think that's about it.
+  castle and keep tiles on EASY, refunded the player the cost of evacuated loyal units, made Lorin's gold bonus a bit bigger, updated Hoyre's AI, added an event similar to S02's where the enemy's incomes get increased each turn, had Hoyre leave behind some warriors upon fleeing, and addressed some situations that can arise when using debug mode.
 05 The Swamp Things: ADVICES.txt says it's not supposed to be hard, and that it's "easily winnable with proper tactics (and enough high-level loyal akladians)".
 Well guess what, I didn't have enough high-level loyal